Common Cook Islands Trust Funding Errors

 Retirement accounts cannot be transferred to Cook Islands trusts.
 IRAs, 401(k)s, and other qualified retirement accounts cannot have trusts as legal owners under IRS rules governing these accounts.
 The accounts must be owned by individuals, not trusts.

-Some grantors attempt transfers anyway, either by making distributions from retirement accounts to trusts (triggering immediate taxation on the entire distribution) or by attempting to name trusts as account owners (which the custodian will reject or that would trigger disqualification of the account’s tax-deferred status).
+Some grantors attempt transfers anyway.
+Distributing from retirement accounts to fund the trust triggers immediate taxation on the entire distribution.
+Attempting to name trusts as account owners will either be rejected by the custodian or will disqualify the account’s tax-deferred status.

-Distributing $500,000 from an IRA to fund a Cook Islands trust creates $500,000 of taxable income in the year of distribution, potentially generating $150,000 to $200,000 in federal and state income taxes.
-The tax cost usually exceeds any asset protection benefit, and the remaining post-tax amount provides less wealth to protect than leaving the account intact.
+Distributing $500,000 from an IRA to fund a Cook Islands trust creates $500,000 of taxable income in the distribution year.
+The resulting $150,000 to $200,000 in federal and state income taxes usually exceeds any asset protection benefit, and the remaining post-tax amount provides less wealth to protect than leaving the account intact.

 The correct approach is to leave retirement accounts outside Cook Islands trusts entirely.
-ERISA-qualified plans (401(k)s, defined benefit plans, many employer retirement plans) have strong federal creditor protection,s making offshore transfers unnecessary.
-IRAs have more limited protection depending on state law, but even states with weak IRA protections don’t justify destroying the account’s tax-deferred status through distributions.
+ERISA-qualified plans (401(k)s, defined benefit plans, many employer retirement plans) have strong federal creditor protections making offshore transfers unnecessary.
+IRAs have more limited protection depending on state law, but even states with weak IRA protections do not justify destroying the account’s tax-deferred status through distributions.

 Transferring Homestead Real Estate Directly